fortran-lang/fortran-lang.org/source/learn/quickstart/variables.md

 Logical or boolean values can be either `.true.` or `.false.`.

-{% include important.html title="Watch out" content="for assignment at declaration: `integer :: amount = 1`.
+>Watch out" content="for assignment at declaration: `integer :: amount = 1`.
 __This is NOT a normal initialisation;__ it implies the `save` attribute which means that the variable retains its value between procedure calls.
-Good practice is to initialise your variables separately to their declaration." %}
+Good practice is to initialise your variables separately to their declaration.

 ## Standard input / output